 \subsection{Ablation Study}

-To further validate the effectiveness of \ourmethod, we conducted a variety of ablation studies presented in Table~\ref{tab:ablation_study}.
-At the \textbf{cross-turn level}, we removed the Reflection mechanism, \ie, each malicious task was attempted only once instead of learning from up to three previous failed attempts.
-The resulting average performance drop of 8.89\% indicates that intra-task learning from prior failures can enhance the LLM’s ability to construct improved attack chains and reduce its resistance to engaging in red-teaming activities, thereby increasing the effectiveness of subsequent attempts.
+To further validate the effectiveness of \ourmethod, we conducted a variety of ablation studies in Table~\ref{tab:ablation_study}.
+At the \textbf{cross-turn level}, MAPA w/o Reflection removed the Reflection mechanism, \ie, each malicious task was attempted only once instead of learning from up to three previous failed attempts.
+The resulting average performance drop by -8.89\% indicates that intra-task learning from prior failures can enhance the LLM’s ability to construct improved attack chains and reduce its resistance to engaging in red-teaming activities, thereby increasing the effectiveness of subsequent attempts.

+Similarly, \ourmethod{} repeat w/o Reflection replaced Reflection by naively repeating three attempts.
+Clearly, naive repeat is better than MAPA w/o Reflection, but less preferable than \ourmethod{} by a dropped -4.45\% performance on average, highlighting the importance of Reflection. \ourmethod{} w/o Policy Adjustment isolates the contribution from cross-turn trajectory adjustment, that disabled policy adjustment while keeping all other settings identical.
+The large drop of -12.23\% performance on average demonstrates the critical role of policy adjustment.

-For the \textbf{within-turn} ablation study, we adopt \ourmethod{} w/o Reflection as the comparison baseline to eliminate the effect of intra-task learning on attack action variations and to fairly assess the contribution of different attack actions.
+For the \textbf{within-turn} ablation study, we adopt \ourmethod{} w/o Reflection as the baseline to eliminate the effect of intra-task learning on attack action variations and to fairly assess the contribution of different attack actions.
 In Table~\ref{tab:ablation_study}, Attack Action 1-3 (defined in Section~\ref{sec:mapa_eachturn}) refer to attacking by Un-connected Text, Unconnected Text + Vision and Connected Text + Vision separately.
-It can be seen that \emph{diverse attack actions of different natures across turns are critical for achieving optimal effectiveness} as using any of the individual actions could induce by at least 7.78\% performance degradation on average.
+It can be seen that \emph{diverse attack actions of different natures across turns are critical for achieving optimal effectiveness} as using any individual actions could drop performance by at least 7.78\% on average.